PrejdaTomas/03_ansys_fluent_iapws_generator/README.md

 The file extracts material data for Ansys Fluent from iapws IF97 standard revided in 2007.
-The material data will be split into two submaterials: liquid material and vapour material, which are saved into an Fluent Material Database (SCHEME) file-
+The material data will be split into two submaterials: liquid material and vapour material, which are saved into an Fluent Material Database (SCHEME) file.

+The material data inputted into the file are:
   - density
   - dynamic viscosity
   - thermal conductivity
   - isobaric thermal capacity
+  - formation enthalpy (sadly it is not the standard-state-enthalpy: you have to input it yourself (the material database file is not able to load this property), 0 for liquid and latent heat for vapour: you will get the values in console output
+  - molar mass

 Afterwards the script generates the saturation properties for the evaporation-condensation model in Fluent (the saturation curve and surface tension/temperature dependency) - just copy the sequence into Fluent's console.